Sandeepv68/react-magnify/README.md

 ![reactmagnifier-logo](logo/logo.png)
 # ReactMagnifier v0.0.1

 ReactMagnifier is a simple and highly configurable react plugin to perform image magnification.
-ReactMagnifier is **UMD** module, so it can be used isomorphically.
+ReactMagnifier is a **UMD** module, so it can be used isomorphically.

 ## Table of Contents